- Indoor Swimming Pool (April - October)

 We will be opening March 26th with a special room rate of $70 for

 rooms with 2 queen beds or 1 king bed.
-Call us or book on line today!
+Use promotion code SP14 Call for special pricing on family units.

 While visiting Nauvoo come stay with us and make your family a part of ours!
 We want you to get the most out of your family vacation or Nauvoo wedding without stressing over your hotel situation.
 Check out our Rooms page for hotel amenities and room options.
 Let us take care of you- after all, it’s our job.